Physical Therapist Salary USA 2026: Complete Guide

 Why Physical Therapist Salary Guides Matter

 Are you considering a career as a physical therapist?
 Then you likely wonder: “What is the average physical therapist salary in 2026?”
 Understanding physical therapist salary in the USA helps you make informed career decisions.
-So the answer varies by state, specialty, and years of experience.
-Thus, knowing what physical therapists earn (physical therapist compensation varies) is critical when you plan your career.
-Moreover, physical therapists on salary make different amounts across the country.
+The answer varies by state, specialty, and years of experience.
+Knowing what physical therapists earn is critical when you plan your career.
+Moreover, physical therapists make different amounts across the country.
 Furthermore, significant gaps exist by state and specialization.
 In other words, where you work shapes what you earn.

 What Physical Therapists Earn Across America

 Physical therapist salary across the USA ranges from $65,000 to $130,000+ per year.
-Therefore, this broad range covers physical therapists at all job levels.
-So, knowing physical therapist compensation by state, specialty, and experience is vital for career picks.
-In fact, a senior physical therapist in California may earn far more than one in a rural state performing similar work.
-As a result, your location significantly shapes your earnings.
+This broad range covers physical therapists at all job levels.
+Knowing physical therapist compensation by state, specialty, and experience is vital for career planning.
+A senior physical therapist in California may earn far more than one in a rural state performing similar work.
+Your location significantly shapes your earnings potential.

 What the Data Shows

-Based on data from Indeed, Glassdoor, Bureau of Labor Statistics, and PayScale, here’s 2026 physical therapist compensation:
+Based on data from Indeed, Glassdoor, Bureau of Labor Statistics, and PayScale, here’s 2026 physical therapist compensation overview:

 National Average Physical Therapist Salary: $85,000 – $110,000